An Inspiring Curriculum

-Being literate and numerate are the most important outcomes for children of our curriculum.
+Being literate and numerate are the most important outcomes for children to ensure they are ready for the next stage in their schooling; this is reflected in our curriculum.
 Curriculum design is focused on ensuring that substantive and disciplinary knowledge is taught so that pupils become knowledgeable in each subject area but also understand the distinctiveness of each subject and the role it plays in our understanding of the world.
 Each subject has key concepts identified that are revisited over time so that pupils develop a sound understanding as they progress through school.

 The Aurora Curriculum has been designed to be ambitious.
 Pupils who learn the curriculum are well equipped to be successful at the next stage of their education and in future employment.
 The curriculum materials allow for adaptation where necessary to meet the needs all groups and individual pupils.
 However, the overarching ambition is that all pupils have the opportunity to learn and remember the whole curriculum.